Joel Skinner: Minor league managing career

-In 2011 Skinner was hired as the manager of the Charlotte Knights, the White Sox Triple-A affiliate, for the 2012 season.
+In 2011, Skinner was hired as the manager of the Charlotte Knights, the White Sox Triple-A affiliate, for the 2012 season.

 In 2016, Skinner was the manager of the Winston-Salem Dash of the Carolina League.

 On January 17, 2018, Skinner was named as the 45th manager of the International League's Rochester Red Wings, the Triple-A affiliate of the Minnesota Twins.
 His contract was not renewed for the 2020 season and he was replaced by Toby Gardenhire.

 Major League managing/coaching career

 Skinner was named to the coaching staff of the Cleveland Indians on November 10, 2000, succeeding Jim Riggleman as third base coach.
 He was named interim manager of the Tribe on July 11, 2002 after Charlie Manuel was let go in a contract dispute.
 At the time, Skinner was the youngest manager in the major leagues, at age 41.
 He skippered the team to a 35–41 record to finish the season, including a 15–13 record in September.
 Skinner's name was mentioned among candidates to the permanent manager's job, but Eric Wedge was chosen instead.
-Skinner remained on the Indians' coaching staff until Manny Acta was hired in 2009.
-On October 20, 2010, Skinner was hired as the Oakland Athletics bench coach for the 2011 season replacing Tye Waller.
-On November 14, 2011, Skinner was hired as the manager of the Charlotte Knights.
+Skinner remained on the Indians' coaching staff until the end of the 2009 season.

+On October 20, 2010, Skinner was hired as the Oakland Athletics bench coach for the 2011 season, replacing Tye Waller.
+On September 30, 2011, it was announced that he would not be retained for the 2012 season.